Deaf sailor Gavin Reid wins top award after daring mid-ocean rescue

 The swim in the rough ocean between the two vessels took about five minutes but, he says, "at the time it felt like an eternity."

-None of the crew on board were in a fit state to climb the mast while one crew member had been tangled in ropes at the top of the mast for nine hours.
+None of the crew on board were in a fit state to climb the mast, while one crew member had been tangled in ropes at the top of it for nine hours.

-"He couldn't get up or down and he wasn't in a good way," recalls Reid.
+"He couldn't get up or down and he wasn't in a good way," Reid recalls.
 "He was conscious but he didn't have any energy left and was severely dehydrated."

 For two hours, Reid battled to untangle him.
 He did so before a police boat arrived on the scene to offer additional help.
 Reid admitted he was "in a bit of pain but mentally shattered."